meguna/mff/README.md

 * optimizing api calls & load time! minimizing the number of times the initial getToken() gets called and making sure all fetch calls are called _after_ getting the token.
+* more robust error handling with fetch calls. better handling of `login_required` error
+* App.js redirects to `/welcome` if unauthenticated.

 #### Notes
 * Adding authentication/authorization really slowed down the load time of